VideoNorms: Benchmarking Cultural Awareness of Video Language Models: Experimental details

 \subsection{Hyperparameters}

 We evaluate models in the 7B-8B parameter range to ensure fair comparison across architectures: \texttt{LLaVA-Next-Video-7b-hf}, \texttt{Llava-Onevision-qwen2-7b}, \texttt{InternVL3-8B}, \texttt{InternVL3.5-8B}, \texttt{Qwen2-VL-7B-Instruct}, \texttt{Qwen2.5-VL-7B-Instruct}, and \texttt{VideoChat-R1-7B}.
 All models are loaded in bfloat16 precision using Flash Attention 2 for efficient inference, with each model deployed on a single GPU.
-For video processing, we uniformly sample 32 frames from each clip as input.
-We employ an adaptive temperature strategy: generation begins at temperature 0.0 for deterministic outputs, and if the response fails to conform to the required task structure (e.g., missing labels or evidence fields), we incrementally increase temperature by 0.2 per retry attempt.
+For video processing, we uniformly sample 8 frames for InternVL-3.5 and 32 frames from each clip as input for all other models.
+We employ an adaptive temperature strategy: generation begins at temperature 0.0 for deterministic outputs, and if the response fails to conform to the required task structure (e.g., missing labels or evidence fields), we incrementally increase temperature by 0.2 per retry attempt, up to a maximum of 0.8 over five attempts.
+Samples that failed to conform to the required format after all attempts were excluded from evaluation.
 This approach balances output consistency with generation flexibility when models struggle with structured formatting requirements.